hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Iroha.md

 * 1 project manager
 * 1 DevOps

-The maintenance team is currently comprised of SORAMITSU employees.
+The maintenance team currently comprises SORAMITSU employees.
 [Gregorz Bazior](https://github.com/baziorek) (Yonix Digital Systems, AGH University of Science and Technology) is interested in Iroha 2 and maintains Iroha 1.

 The community interest is rising and there are some minor community contributions.
 Moreover, our team started working with a new intern, [Asem Abdelhady](https://github.com/Asem-Abdelhady), who proved to be an effecient Rust developer.
 Diversity-wise, Kshitij Roodkee participates as a contributor.